Welcome

 Casting & Miscasting

 When casting any spell except cantrips (which succeed automatically), the spellcaster rolls a 2d10 with their HAR: Arcana modifier.
 Unlike all other rolls, which have a difficulty check (DC) of 12, spell-casting only has a DC of 10.
-This means if you roll at or above a 10, you successfully cast the spell: if you roll below, then you miscast, where you lose half the anima cost of the spell and it does not take effect.
+This means if you roll at or above a 10, you successfully cast the spell: if you roll below, then you miscast.
+A critical success — a roll of (10, 10) — means the cast succeeds without consuming any anima.

 Some spells have additional miscast penalties — these are listed with the spell description in the Grimoire.